noi-techpark/odh-docs/source/involved.rst

 Getting Involved
 =================

-There are different possibilities to participate in the |odh| Project, including -but not limited to- to report bugs in the API or errors in the API output, to ask for more datasets to be added to our repository, to make feature requests or suggestions for improvement.
+There are different possibilities to participate in the Open Data Hub Project, including -but not limited to- to report bugs in the API or errors in the API output, to ask for more datasets to be added to our repository, to make feature requests or suggestions for improvement.

-Depending on your interest on the |odh| Project, we welcome your participation to the project in one of the roles that we have
+Depending on your interest on the Open Data Hub Project, we welcome your participation to the project in one of the roles that we have
 envisioned: :strong:`User`, :strong:`App developer`, :strong:`Core
 Hacker`, and :strong:`Data Provider`.
 You can find out below which type of role better fits with your expertise!

-You can also help the |odh| project grow and improve by :ref:`reporting bugs or asking new features <bug-reports>`.
+You can also help the Open Data Hub project grow and improve by :ref:`reporting bugs or asking new features <bug-reports>`.

 .. panels::